 Our program size allows us to focus attention on each student as an individual, helping each one grow into a well-rounded, intelligent, and confident musician.
-We offer the Bachelor of Arts and the Bachelor of Music, as well as a minor in Music.
+We offer the following degrees: Bachelor of Arts in Music; Bachelor of Arts in Musical Theatre (in collaboration with the Theatre Arts Program); and the Bachelor of Music.
+We also offer a minor in Music.

 The Bachelor of Arts in Music provides a broad study of music while allowing ample time for extensive course work in a related minor.
+The Bachelor of Arts in Musical Theatre prepares students for professional careers by providing training in three essential elements of musical theatre: music, acting and dance.
+In addition to multiple performance opportunities, students study the history and literature of musical theatre.
 The Bachelor of Music, a professional music degree, demands more music courses and is offered in three areas of study: Composition & Music Technologies, Performance (Voice, Piano, Organ, Guitar, Percussion), and Church Music.